andychiare/netcore2-reverse-proxy/README.md

 # netcore2-reverse-proxy
-This is a .NET Core 2 sample project showing how to implement a reverse proxy.
+This is a .NET Core 2 sample project showing how to implement a custom reverse proxy, as described in the article [Building a Reverse Proxy in .NET Core](https://auth0.com/blog/building-a-reverse-proxy-in-dot-net-core/).

 ## Running the project ##